 An attestation letter stating that all solar steam was supplied directly for crude oil production at the oil field and that the solar steam reported for generating LCFS credit did not produce renewable energy certificates or other environmental attributes recognized or credited by any other jurisdiction or regulatory program, other than the market-based compliance mechanism set forth in title 17, California Code of Regulations Chapter 1, Subchapter 10, article 5 (commencing with section 95800).

-Any additional records that the Executive Officer requires to be kept in pursuant to section 95489(c)(3)(D), and records that demonstrate compliance with all special limitations and operating conditions specified pursuant to section 95489(c)(3)(D).
+Any additional records that the Executive Officer requires to be kept in pursuant to section 95489(c)(3)(F), and records that demonstrate compliance with all special limitations and operating conditions specified pursuant to section 95489(c)(3)(F).

 These records shall be submitted to the Executive Officer during the quarterly or annual reporting period specified in section 95491(b).